What Is Amazon Forecast?

 How Amazon Forecast Works

-There are three main resources within the Amazon Forecast service: datasets, predictors, and forecasts.
+There are three main resources within the Amazon Forecast cloud computing service: datasets, predictors, and forecasts.

 Though the jargon may seem overwhelming at first, once you start using the tool, you will become more familiar with how it works and how to use it to make advantageous decisions for your business.